-Globe Composite Solutions is pleased to announce the addition of Rear Admiral David M. Duryea (USN retired) to our Board of Advisors.
-A career submarine officer, Duryea possesses more than 30 years of executive leadership and management expertise.
+A career submarine officer, Rear Admiral David M. Duryea (retired) possesses more than 30 years of executive leadership and management expertise.
 He commanded the nuclear-powered submarine USS Florida.
 As commander of the Naval Undersea Warfare Center, he led 6,500 civilian personnel in 15 locations across the U.S. and overseas while overseeing a $1.6 billion budget.
 Duryea has been awarded the Legion of Merit, Defense Meritorious Service Medal, and various other personal, unit and campaign level awards.
 He is a member of the Naval Submarine League and the Military Officers of America Association.

 Duryea is a certified Department of Defense program manager and has extensive experience working with Congress, local government, unions, law enforcement, industry, international partners, university research laboratories and federally funded research and development centers.
-He also served SUNY Cortland as vice president for finance and management.
-As the College’s chief financial officer, Duryea ensured financial solvency through development, oversight, planning and implementation of appropriate fiscal policies.
+He joined SUNY Cortland as vice president for finance and management in 2015.
+As the College’s chief financial officer, Duryea ensures financial solvency through development, oversight, planning and implementation of appropriate fiscal policies.

 A native of Jackson, Mississippi, Rear Adm.
 Michael Jabaley graduated with high honors from Vanderbilt University in 1984 with Bachelor of Science in Mathematics and Computer Science, and was commissioned via Officer Candidate School in Newport, Rhode Island.